parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/work-and-caring.md

 ## Voluntary Work

 For some people, voluntary work offers a great balance between working and being retired.
 You can have a sense of responsibility and achieve a sense of purpose without the stress of a full-time paid job.
 Some voluntary work can also be very flexible.
 So, on days or weeks where you are feeling good you can do more hours and on weeks that are worse you can do less hours.
 This is something you can decide with the scheme or activity co-ordinator.

-The added benefit of volunteering is that it can boost your confidence and day-to-day wellbeing.

 <div class="video-container">
 <iframe
   width="560"